Ignite Internship Application

 - The employer must agree to assign the intern a mentor/sponsor.

-- During the program, the employer must agree to at least one status meeting with Kelly Perkins, NSCA Education Foundation Director.
+- During the program, the employer must agree to at least one status meeting with the workforce development project leader.

 - The internship must last a minimum of 8 weeks and average no less than 30 hours per week.

 - The intern must submit a progress report back to the NSCA Foundation upon completion of the internship.

 - The Intern must have a set work process schedule that covers expectations and compensation factors.
 The intern and employer must review this together.